All Episodes

 So everywhere around the world where they tried this before, we are going full-fledged for it.

-They're discovering it doesn't work, it's breaking their bank, it's busting their system, and they're cutting back, while we proceed full speed ahead, knowing full well that this is right where we're headed, and it's all being done on purpose.
+It's busting their system and they're cutting back while we proceed full speed ahead, knowing full well that this is right where we're headed and it's all being done on purpose.

-At an annual rally of his conservative party, Osborne, who's the treasury chief again, said Britain's coalition government is going to introduce a new welfare cap to make sure families in which both parents are unemployed do not receive more in benefits than an average family earns in wages.
+At an annual rally of his Conservative Party, Osborne, who's the Treasury Chief again, said Britain's coalition government is going to introduce a new welfare cap to make sure families in which both parents are unemployed do not receive more in benefits than an average family earns in wages, which is the case right now.

-It's just uh uh they can't afford it.
+It's just they can't afford it.

-They've long been broke in the U.K. We're broke.
+They've long been broke in the UK.

 They're facing up to it, and we aren't.

-Gallup poll, Democrats losing Hispanic voters.
+From the Washington Times Gallup poll, Democrats losing Hispanic voters.

 36% of whites do not.

-Now just stop and think of that by itself.
+And just stop and think of that by itself.

-This is a standalone.
+This is standalone.

 And remember what we were told the election of Obama would be.

-All these reasons to be divided, gone.
+All these reasons to be divided.

 Hispanic voters' support for Democrat candidates waned in August and September.

-As a result, Hispanics in September favored Democrats by only a 13% majority compared with a 32-point majority in June and July.
+As a result, Hispanics in September favored Democrats by only a 13% majority, compared with a 32-point majority in June and July.

 Whites in September favored Republicans over Democrats by a 14-point margin, similar to their support over most of this year.